 LGBTQ individuals have a higher propensity for substance abuse and a higher rate of substance/alcohol use disorders than the rest of the community.
 Many addiction professionals attribute this relationship between LGBTQ individuals and substance abuse to the stigma, discrimination, and other challenges faced by their community on a daily basis.

 It is no secret that individuals who identify as lesbian, gay, bisexual, or transgender are at a greater risk of being the subjects of harassment or even violence.
-These and other stressors facing LGBTQ people lead to a greater prevalence of behavioral health issues, including substance and alcohol abuse.
-Here are some of the frightening statistics surrounding LGBTQ substance abuse:

 - LGBTQ adults are twice as likely as heterosexual adults to have used an illicit drug within the past year with 39.1 percent versus 17.1 percent.

 - 1 in 10 (10.4 percent) LGBTQ adults misused prescription pain relievers compared to 4.5 percent of heterosexual adults.